koblez/B-CSDB-Example/README.md

 # B-CSDB-Example

-*Very* simple examples of exploitable C code with the corresponding exploit code and patch.
+*Very* simple example of exploitable C code with the corresponding exploit code and patch.

-Additionally the example is also ported to rust and zig.
+Additional rust and zig example to see how input - output operations work in these languages.

 The code was tested under Linux and may not work under different operating systems.